Nadyr Khachiliev

 He was chairman of the Dagestan branch of the Fund for Peace and the Union of Muslims of Russia, which was designated as an extremist organization by the Ministry of Justice of Russia.
 In the 1990s and 2000s, he was considered the leader of the Lak people.

-Biography
+Khachiliev was assassinated in 2003.

-Early life
+Early life and career

-Born on 10 July 1959 in the village of Kuma, Laksky District, Dagestan ASSR to a family of ethnic Lak shepherd.
+Born on 10 July 1959 in the village of Kuma, Laksky District, Dagestan ASSR to a family of ethnic Lak shepherds.
 His brothers Magomed (1957–2000) and Adam (1966–1993) were karatekas.
-In 1977, after graduating from high school, Nadyr worked as a shepherd.
+In 1977, after graduating from high school, Nadir worked as a shepherd.

 He served in the Soviet Army on the territory of modern-day Belarus and Ukraine.
 In 1980 he moved to Leningrad, where he joined the city karate team.
 He had a black belt in karate.
-In 1983 he studied for one year at the translation department of the Maxim Gorky Literature Institute, and then transferred to the correspondence department, which he graduated in 1987.
+In 1983 he studied for one year at the translation department of the Maxim Gorky Literature Institute, and then transferred to the correspondence department, from which he graduated in 1987.
 In addition, he studied at the Krasnodar State Institute of Physical Culture and at the Lesgaft Institute.

 Political activity

 In Moscow, he worked for the Hermes security company, which provided debt collection.
-In February 1996 with the support of Abdul-Vahed Niyazov Khachilayev headed the Union of Muslims of Russia, replacing the mufti Mukaddas Bibarsov.
+In February 1996 with the support of Abdul-Vahed Niyazov, Khachilayev headed the Union of Muslims of Russia, replacing the mufti Mukaddas Bibarsov.
 Later, this organization was recognized as extremist by the Russian Ministry of Justice.

 In 1996, he accompanied the Secretary of the Security Council of Russia Alexander Lebed during his peacekeeping trip to Chechen separatist leaders.
 On 8 December 1996, in a by-election to the 2nd State Duma of Russia Khachilayev won the Makhachkala constituency.
-On March 21, 1997, he was admitted to Our Home – Russia faction.
+On 21 March 1997, he was admitted to Our Home – Russia faction.
 Khachilayev participated in the release of more than 50 hostages taken by Chechen separatists in the late 1990s.

+Khachiliev was ideologically a supporter of Pan-Caucasianism and Pan-Islamism, being among the leading advocates for the unification of the North Caucasus under an independent Islamic state alongside Movladi Udugov and Zelimkhan Yandarbiyev.

 Connection to the Egyptian Islamic Jihad

 In 1996–1997, when Egyptian Islamic Jihad members Ayman al-Zawahiri, Ahmad Salama Mabruk and Mahmud Hisham al-Hennawi were detained in Makhachkala, Dagestan, Khachiliev was an advocate of their release.
-Khachiliev denies helping any imprisoned Arabs, and denies any ties to extremism.
+Khachiliev denied helping any imprisoned Arabs, and denied any ties to extremism.